Search Engine Market Share 2026: Google Still Sends 87.6% of Referrals (June 2026 Update)

 What are AI crawlers actually doing?

-Training is the single largest purpose of AI crawling in April 2026 at 50.69% of requests.
-Mixed-purpose crawls (models that index for both training and retrieval) add another 39.35%.
-Only 7.28% of AI crawler traffic is classified as search — real-time web retrieval on behalf of a user prompt.
-User-action crawls (an AI agent taking an action, like browser-using agents) are 2.28%.
+Training is the single largest purpose of AI crawling in May 2026, at 51.8% of requests — roughly flat from 51.5% in April.
+Mixed-purpose crawls (models that index for both training and retrieval) account for another 35.7%, down from 38.3%.
+Search rose to 9.3% of AI crawler traffic — real-time web retrieval on behalf of a user prompt — up from 7.5% in April.
+User-action crawls (browser-using agents) remain small at 2.6% but continue to grow.

 | Label | Value |